Symmetries in Sorting: Introduction

 \paragraph*{Outline and Contributions}

 The paper is organised as follows: \begin{myitemize} \item In~\cref{sec:universal-algebra}, we describe a formalisation of universal algebra developed from the point of view of functorial signatures, the definition and universal property of free algebras, and equational systems over signatures.
 These are elementary constructions but necessary groundwork for us, and we give an informal exposition in type theory. \item In~\cref{sec:monoids}, we give constructions of free monoids, and proofs of their universal property.
 Following this, in~\cref{sec:commutative-monoids}, we add commutativity to each representation of free monoids, and extend the proofs of universal property from free monoids to free commutative monoids.
 These constructions are standard, and we formalise by using our general framework. \item In \cref{sec:application}, we build on the previous constructions and study sorting functions.
-The main result connects total orders, sorting, and commutativity, by proving an equivalence between decidable total orders on a carrier set $A$, and correct sorting functions defined using free monoids and free commutative monoids over $A$. \item Finally, \cref{sec:discussion} discusses aspects of the formalisation, related and future work. \end{myitemize} The three main parts of the paper may be read independently.
-Readers interested in the formalisation of universal algebra and free algebras may start from~\cref{sec:universal-algebra}.
-Readers interested in concrete constructions of free monoids and free commutative monoids may skip ahead to~\cref{sec:monoids,sec:commutative-monoids}.
-If the reader is already familiar with these constructions, they may directly skip to the technical section on sorting functions, in~\cref{sec:application}.
-The paper is accompanied by a formalisation of all the results in Cubical Agda, and the artefact is available online at~\cite{choudhuryAgdasymmetries2025}.
-However, we use informal mathematical language in the paper to keep the presentation accessible. \ifarxiv{}{An extended version of the paper including additional details and proofs is available on Zenodo~\cite{choudhurySymmetriesSorting2025}.}
+The main result connects total orders, sorting, and commutativity, by proving an equivalence between decidable total orders on a carrier set $A$, and correct sorting functions defined using free monoids and free commutative monoids over $A$. \item Finally, \cref{sec:discussion} discusses aspects of the formalisation, related and future work. \end{myitemize} These sections are largely independent.
+Readers interested in universal algebra can start at~\cref{sec:universal-algebra}; those focused on free (commutative) monoids can skip to~\cref{sec:monoids,sec:commutative-monoids}; and those interested primarily in sorting can proceed directly to~\cref{sec:application}.
+All results are formalised in Cubical Agda, available online at~\cite{choudhuryAgdasymmetries2025}.
+We use informal mathematical language in the paper to keep it accessible. \ifarxiv{}{An extended version with additional details is on arXiv~\cite{choudhurySymmetriesSorting2025}.}

+No prior exposure to Homotopy Type Theory (HoTT) or Univalence is required.
+We assume only basic familiarity with dependent type theory and functional programming (such as Agda, Coq, or Haskell).
+While the formalisation is written in Cubical Agda and uses higher inductive types and univalence for quotient constructions, the paper's text is presented in informal mathematical language.